Viral Video: Man Attacked And Harassed At Whataburger For Wearing ‘Make America Great Again’ Hat

 It would be an understatement to say that we live in divisive times.
-With a number of hot button political and social issues dominating headlines, as well as the wavering approval ratings of President Trump, for some, it has become commonplace to engage in debate with friends, family, and even complete strangers.
+With a number of hot-button political and social issues dominating headlines, as well as the wavering approval ratings of President Trump, for some, it has become commonplace to engage in debate with friends, family, and even complete strangers.

-Unfortunately, a young Texas teenager found himself in an embarrassing situation following a late night trip for some fast food.
+Unfortunately, a young Texas teenager found himself in an embarrassing situation following a late-night trip for some fast food.

-16-year-old Hunter Richard was out for a late night trip to a San Antonio Whataburger, where he some friends were grabbing a quick bite to eat.
+Sixteen-year-old Hunter Richard was out for a late-night trip to a San Antonio Whataburger, where he and some friends were grabbing a quick bite to eat.
 They were soon accosted by another patron, who was quick to harass them.
-A portion of this interaction was caught on video by one of Hunter’s friends, which was uploaded to Twitter:
+A portion of this interaction was caught on video by one of Hunter’s friends, which was uploaded to Twitter.

-“So went out for a 2am snack and my friend (wearing a MAGA hat) had his hat stolen and a drink thrown in his face (and mine, you can see my arms on the left of the video)”
+“So went out for a 2am snack and my friend (wearing a MAGA hat) had his hat stolen and a drink thrown in his face (and mine, you can see my arms on the left of the video).”

 Viral footage shows a man throwing a drink in a teenager's face after taking his MAGA hat in a Whataburger https://t.co/iM4FMDWGfS